 Trees - Policy On Installation, Replacement And Care Of Campus Trees

-For interpretation of this policy, please contact the responsible department: Physical Plant Grounds Maintenance, 909/537-5166
+For interpretation of this policy, please contact the responsible department: Facilities Management, 909/537-5175

-The Physical Plant Department is responsible for the maintenance and operations of campus buildings and grounds, including campus trees, landscaping, and turf.
+The Facilities Management (FM) Department is responsible for the maintenance and operations of campus grounds, and cares for trees in accordance with the campus tree care plan.
 The University adheres to an approved Landscape Master Plan, which sets forth landscaping design standards and planting selections.
-A Campus Landscape Architect works with the Physical Plant and Physical Planning and Development Department to provide advice regarding landscaping and the selection of trees and plants.
+A Campus Landscape Architect works with Facilities Planning and Management to provide advice regarding landscaping and the selection of trees and plants.

 Species of Trees:

 The campus inventory of trees consists of approximately 3,482 trees.
-Primary species found throughout the campus consists of Sycamore, Alder, Pine, and Eucalyptus.
+Primary species found throughout the campus consists of Palm varieties, Oak varieties, Sycamore, Alder, Pine, and Eucalyptus.
+CSUSB strives to increase the number of native trees on campus – those found in San Bernardino and Riverside counties.

 To maintain campus trees in a safe, healthy, and attractive condition and to promote their sustained growth while enhancing the park-like setting of the University.